 If you enjoyed this blog, here is another networking blog by Julie: Overcoming 3 Networking Misconceptions.

 Julie Bauke is the President of The Bauke Group, a Career Happiness Firm.
-She has been widely quoted in national publications, been featured on numerous radio shows and is the Careers and Jobs Expert on Cincinnati’s Fox19 TV (Raycom Media), 700WLW Radio (Clear Channel) and the host of “Get Career Happy with Julie Bauke” on iHeart radio.
+She has been widely quoted in national publications, been featured on numerous radio shows and is the Careers and Jobs Expert on Cincinnati’s Fox19 TV, 700WLW Radio and is formerly the host of “Get Career Happy with Julie Bauke.”
 She is the author of “Stop Peeing On Your Shoes: Avoiding the 7 Mistakes that Screw Up your Job Search”.